Member | Established: 1996 | Member since 2008

 SMO 4: Code of Ethics for Professional Accountants

-UFPAA actively promoted the importance of introduction of ethical requirements for the profession, which were introduced in 2003 for all auditors in the jurisdiction.
-In the absence of legal ethical requirements for other accounting professionals, in 2007, the UFPAA adopted the International Code of Ethics for Professional Accountants (including International Independence Standards) (the Code) for application by its members through its Statue.
+In the absence of legal ethical requirements for professional accountants other than auditors, UFPAA adopted the International Code of Ethics for Professional Accountants (including International Independence Standards) for application by its members through its Statute in 2007.

-UFPAA asserts that it works to ensure that the requirements of the IESBA Code are incorporated into its education and training programs and organizes seminars, publishes implementation materials, and supports its membership in implementing the Code.
-Of a note, is the launch of a comprehensive online course on the Code as a free public resource Prometheus.
+UFPAA reports that the requirements of the Code are incorporated into its education and training programs.
+The association supports implementation through seminars, training activities, publications, and technical guidance materials.
+Notably, it has also supported the launch of a comprehensive online course on the Code as a publicly accessible resource through Prometheus.

 -